 The Great Smoky Mountain Railroad is based in Bryson City, just minutes from the national park.
 One of America’s heritage railways, this historic rail line operates passenger excursions through the countryside of North Carolina.

-Travelling on traditional restored engines, passengers will be taken on a picturesque journey through mountains and valleys, passing by rushing rivers and a canvas of seasonal colors.
+Traveling on traditional restored engines, passengers will be taken on a picturesque journey through mountains and valleys, passing by rushing rivers and a canvas of seasonal colors.

 There are two journey options available: the Nantahala Gorge Excursion and the Tuckasegee River Excursion, which stops in the historic town of Dillsboro.
 A round trip will last around 4 hours, depending on which route you choose.

-In addition to their weekly excursions, the Great Smoky Mountain Railroad also hosts a number of special seasonal events, including a magical Polar Express themed journey at Christmas!
+In addition to their weekly excursions, the Great Smoky Mountain Railroad also hosts a number of special seasonal events, including a magical Polar Express-themed journey at Christmas!